 City of Detroit (world's largest municipal incinerator): In 1991, Mayor Coleman Young of Detroit had run into significant difficulty in maintaining the permits to operate Detroit's municipal incinerators.
 For a number of years, the Canadian government had expressed concern about the release of airborne chemicals by these incinerators and the drift of the plume toward the Canadian border.
 Due to dozens of questions which had been raised about the possibility that dioxins were being admitted from the incinerators, Mayor Young and the operators of the incinerators, wanted us to give presentations to the air pollution control district at their next public meeting and to answer the public's questions.
 I developed some teaching materials for that meeting and answered several hours of questions from the community (in early 1992).
 Nearly 500 people attended that meeting.

-GSF Industries (Calumet City, IN): As a result of an accidental release of a scrubbing agent (selexol) from a gas recycling exhaust system, a number of cars besides this landfill had had their
+GSF Industries (Calumet City, IN): As a result of an accidental release of a scrubbing agent (selexol) from a gas recycling exhaust system, a number of cars besides this landfill had had their paint pitted.

-Dennis J. Paustenbach, Ph.D., C.I.H., D.A.B.T.
-January 20, 2020 Page 200 of 201 paint pitted.
 Because nearly 100 autos had been affected, local residences believed that it was likely that the particulate released during the accident would affect their health.
 Our client asked that we conduct a screening risk assessment and present our findings to residents in the area.
 In 1990, a public question/answer session took place in a largely poor-minority neighborhood outside Chicago for about 2.5 hours.

 Syntex Agribusiness and Region VII USEPA (Springfield, MO): In 1978, dioxin contaminated oils were used as dust control for a number of towns in central Missouri.
 Most famous among these was Times Beach, Missouri.
-Although this site received most of the press coverage, a good deal of remediation activities were required at the two manufacturing sites from which the oils originated or were analyzed.
+Although this site received most of the press coverage, a good deal of remediation activities was required at the two manufacturing sites from which the oils originated or were analyzed.
 As a result of those activities, USEPA and Syntex Agribusiness wanted to conduct remediation activities at both the Verona and the Springfield sites.